digitalTraceData/digitalTraceData.github.io/project.md

 - Complete the [PRIDE Questionnaire for approval Single Study](https://ferb.sites.uu.nl/wp-content/uploads/sites/432/2025/05/PRIDE-Questionnaire-for-approval-Single-Study.docx), which helps conduct the project in an ethically responsible manner and in accordance with legislation.
 - Reflect on the ethical principles discussed through the course.
 Is your project aligned with them?
 - Draft the final presentation.
 - Attend _Feedback session IV_ (week 7) to discuss your progress.
 Prepare a few slides with your progress.
 Bring the completed PRIDE questionnaire.
-Bring and hand in a list of 10+ concrete tasks and who completed those tasks.
-Make sure that the list is signed by all group members.
 - **Submit the slides and the PRIDE form before the deadline (see weekly schedule)** through the link on the home page.
 Please name your file groupX_PRIDE.pdf, groupX_presentation.pdf.
 - Present the group project in week 8 (see weekly schedule). **Groups Cheetah, Pardus, Lynx and Tigris are present from 11:00 - 13:00.
 Groups Onca, Uncia, Leo, Puma and Caracal are present from 13:00 - 15:00.
 We expect all groups to actively engage with questions and discussion.**
 - During the presentations, we require all other groups to active participate in the discussion and ask questions.